SaintDeadman/lib_map/README.md

 1) *Mock Table*: This is a stub table used to implement the default map API.
 It serves as a basic placeholder for testing purposes.
 2) *Simple Table*: This table acts as a reference implementation with open addressing.
 It is used for comparison and validation of the main table.
 3) *Double Table*: This is the main table implementation, featuring double hashing for improved performance and collision handling.
+4) *Std Table*: This table is based on the STL (Standard Template Library) implementation.

 # Tests
 Two types of tests have been implemented to ensure the correctness and performance of the tables: